 Work performed from the beginning of the project to the end of the period covered by the report and main results achieved so far

-Although the overall activities have been significantly delayed by the COVID-19 pandemic situation, the consortium has achieved a major progress, building up the overall Information Technology (IT) infrastructure to enable integrative data analysis of both technical, omics datasets and clinical datasets.
-Clinical partners have prepared the initiation of clinical studies in both UC and AD across multiple sites and patient recruitment at selected sites has commenced.
-Ethical and regulatory documentation, Standard operating procedures (SOPs) and protocols for the different ‘omics’ layers have been prepared and shared among the partners involved.
-Both new disruptive non-invasive liquid-biopsy technologies, dermal open-flow microperfusion (dOFM) and low-intensity pulsed ultrasound (LIPUS), have been launched.
+Although the overall activities have continued to be significantly delayed by the COVID-19 pandemic situation, the consortium has achieved major progress, by building up the overall infrastructure to enable integrative data analysis of both technical, omics datasets and clinical datasets.
+This includes sample acquisition, data generation and the necessary IT solutions.
+Clinical partners have prepared the initiation of clinical studies in both UC and AD across multiple sites and patient recruitment at six sites has progressed (three for AD and three for UC).
+A total of 42 UC patients and 36 AD patients have been enrolled.
+The framework of ethical and regulatory documentation, SOPs and protocols for the different ‘omics’ layers has been put in place across the consortium.
+First retrospective cohorts of UC and AD patients were identified and initial data sets were generated, which currently are in joint exploration.
+Both new disruptive and non-invasive liquid-biopsy technologies, dOFM and LIPUS, have been launched.
 SOPs for sample processing and shipment procedures have been prepared.
-For dOFM ethical and regulatory approval is pending at the clinical sites.
-The LIPUS studies have been delayed due to the COVID pandemic, but both high and low frequency devices are now fully setup and initial in vitro studies have commenced in preparation for future clinical studies.
+For dOFM the first site has been trained and is ready for active enrollment of AD patients, with the second site not far behind.
+The LIPUS studies have been delayed due to the COVID pandemic, but both high and low frequency devices are now fully setup and optimisation of experimental conditions of the low frequency device has been completed in vitro, paving the way for in vivo studies to start in 2022.
+ImmUniverse started to create general awareness by producing communication materials such as an animated clip and an FAQ article, both can be found on the website.
+Further, a position paper was finalized and be submitted shortly.

 Progress beyond the state of the art and expected potential impact (including the socio-economic impact and the wider societal implications of the project so far)